 Existing UK fire regulations such as BS 6853 can no longer be used to prove the compatibility of fire behaviour.
 The European safety standard EN45545 aims to protect passengers and staff against onboard fire incidents in railway vehicles.

-The standard affects manufacturers of rail vehicles including high speed trains, regional trains and trains in industrial transportation.
+The standard affects manufacturers of rail vehicles including high speed trains, regional trains, trams, Metros and double decker trains.

 EN45545-2 requirements for materials and components

 This part specifies the test methods, test condition and reaction to fire performance requirements.

 Adhesives and potting materials for components must be tested and be compliant with the requirement.
 It is important that the user finds out the product requirements for their application.

 Products are classified according to 26 requirement sets (R1-R26) depending on where the materials are used.
 Each requirement has a corresponding series of test performance criterias.